BA-RAM/hcgraph/README.md

 ## Setup

-1) Clone Repo (or download code directly from GH)
+1. Clone Repo (or download code directly from GH)
-2) Build Solution
+2. Build Solution
+3. Open Terminal in Visual Studio
+   - Navigate to the directory containing the .csproj
-3) Setup Initial EF Core Migration: `dotnet ef migrations add initial`
+   - Setup Initial EF Core Migration: `dotnet ef migrations add initial`
-4) Create (update) SQLite Database: `dotnet ef database update`
+   - Create (update) SQLite Database: `dotnet ef database update`
-5) Run/Debug Solution
+4. Run/Debug Solution

 A browser window will launch (https://localhost:5000).
 Note, this window will not navigate anywhere.
 You must navigate to https://localhost:5000/graphql/ to get to the Banana Cake Pop playground.